5 Best Practices of Board Reporting

 At the business unit level, it is important that data is entered once and only once into a centralized information management system where it can serve as a single source of truth.
 Automated data collection solves multiple problems and allows more time for staff to conduct high-value business analysis, consistent data across reports, and easily traceable audit history.

-Companies today are hampered by outdated processes and information management systems that can’t keep up with the demands of cross-functional financial and management performance reporting.
+Companies are hampered by outdated processes and information management systems that can’t keep up with the demands of cross-functional financial and management performance reporting.
 Their biggest complaint: the inability of internal systems to integrate information across business units.
-All too often, creating a report involves a duplication of effort between the finance and business units.
+All too often, creating a report involves duplicate efforts between the finance and business units.

 A centralized information management system makes it possible to aggregate the correct information, in the correct format, and can provide detailed analysis of key information and the raw data.
 It can be tracked and traced to the source and accessed by multiple users.